-The Tavistock and Portman NHS Foundation Trust is the provider of child and adolescent mental health services in Camden and is home to five of the THRIVE authors.
-The four key priorities for Camden are ‘Getting Risk Support’, setting up ‘Getting Advice’ appointments, having robust systems of clinical oversight and review for cases in ‘Getting Help’ and ‘Getting More Help’, and embedding shared decision making across all categories of need.
+The Tavistock and Portman NHS Foundation Trust is the provider of child and adolescent mental health services in Camden and is home to five of the THRIVE framework authors.
+The four key priorities for Camden are ‘Getting Risk Support’, setting up ‘Getting Advice’ appointments, having robust systems of clinical oversight and review for cases in ‘Getting Help’ and ‘Getting More Help’, and embedding shared decision making across all of the needs-based groups.

-Camden is also at the forefront of improving shared decision making with a Health Foundation funded project to develop, design and trial the use of a decision aid for young people and their families.
-These ‘i-THRIVE grids’ were developed in collaboration with the Dartmouth Institute for Health Policy and Clinical Practice and are currently being piloted in clinical teams.
+Camden has been involved in the piloting of six i-THRIVE Grids as part of a Health Foundation funded project. i-THRIVE Grids are decision aids for young people and their families.
+These i-THRIVE Grids were developed in collaboration with the Dartmouth Institute for Health Policy and Clinical Practice.
+You can read more about it in this case study.

 The implementation of THRIVE is ongoing, and the impact of THRIVE will continue to be properly evaluated.